marcosgriselli/ViewAnimator/README.md

 ### AnimationType

 #### Direction
-`Direction` provides the axis where the animation should take place and it's movement direction.
+`Direction` provides the axis where the animation should take place and its movement direction.

 ```swift
 let animation = AnimationType.from(direction: .top, offset: 30.0)